VoxeLibre/VoxeLibre/mods/MAPGEN/vl_terraforming/API.md

 # vl_terraforming

-Terraforming module for VoxeLibre and MineClonia
+Terraforming module built with VoxeLibre and MineClonia in mind, but also useful for other games.

 This module provides the following key functionalities: